Evaluating the Impact of Verbal Multiword Expressions on Machine Translation: LLM Paraphrasing

-Table \ref{table:praphrasing_delta_xcomet} shows the results of our paraphrasing experiment with xCOMET as the evaluation model.
-We don't report \textit{en-cs} score for GemmaX2 due to the high translation errors.
+Table \ref{table:praphrasing_delta_detail} and \ref{table:praphrasing_delta_xcomet} shows the full results of our paraphrasing experiment with MetricX and xCOMET as the evaluation model for the language pairs English to---Czech (\textit{en--cs}), German (\textit{en--de}), Russian (\textit{en--ru}) and Chinese (\textit{en--zh}).
+We don't report \textit{en-cs} scores for GemmaX2 due to the high translation errors.
 The observations align with table \ref{table:praphrasing_delta}.
 VID improves the most with the paraphrasing, followed by VPC and LVC. xCOMET seems to be more strict regarding the VID phrase paraphrasing, having mixed $\delta_{\text{mix}}$ values for all three categories, as compared to MetricX-24 which had mostly positive values in VID and VPC.
-Some MT systems massively gain from the paraphrasing, like Madlad (\textit{en-zh}) in VID gaining 22.22 and 37.31 in $\delta_{\text{mix}}$ and $\delta_{\text{para}}$.
+Some MT systems gain substantially from paraphrasing, like Madlad (\textit{en-zh}) in VID gaining 22.22 and 37.31 in $\delta_{\text{mix}}$ and $\delta_{\text{para}}$.